httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 ### Informational Status Codes {#informational}

-Responses that include information status codes (see {{Section 15.2 of HTTP}}) are encoded by repeating the response control data and associated header section until the final status code is encoded.
+Responses that include informational status codes (see {{Section 15.2 of HTTP}}) are encoded by repeating the informational response control data and associated header section until a final response control data is encoded.
+The status code distinguishes between informational and final responses.

 The format of the informational response control data is shown in
 {{format-informational}}.